Eye Health Centres: Comprehensive Eye Exams in Calgary and Regina

-Those who are of age 65 and above (Alberta only)
+Those who are age 65 and above (Alberta only).

 Some instances of supplementary income are covered every two years – please inquire with the office.

 About 80% of learning is through vision!
-Moreover, good vision is vital to perform well in school and extracurricular activities.
-Poor vision can make it difficult for children to see blackboards, causing them to lag academically and lead to frustration.
+Moreover, good vision is vital to perform well in school, including extracurricular activities.
+Poor vision can make it difficult for children to function effortlessly, causing them to lag academically, leading to frustration with attached unnecessary labelling that destroys self-esteem.
 Please note that:

-First eye-health examination should begin at six months of age and annually to age 17 (Saskatchewan) and 18 (Alberta).
+The first eye-health examination should begin at least six months of age (sooner if there is a noticeable problem or medical condition) and annually to age 17 (Saskatchewan) and 18 (Alberta), inclusive.

-These eye-health examinations are covered annually by the government!
+These eye-health examinations are covered annually by the provincial government!

 Eye Exams for Adults

 As you age, your eyes change and may become more susceptible to vision impairments.
 Lifestyle changes may impact your eyes in different ways with conditions that may determine the frequency of eye exams.
 You should follow the recommended schedule.

 Are you experiencing unexplained headaches or vision problems?
 It may indicate an underlying eye condition that requires attention.
 In Calgary and Regina, Eye Health Centres is here to help.
 Adults' common eye problems include myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 Timely intervention from our professionals can prevent these issues from progressing into serious problems.
 Schedule an eye exam with us to ensure your eye health is checked.
 Our knowledgeable team and advanced facilities in Calgary and Regina are dedicated to providing the care you need.
 Don't ignore the signs—prioritize your vision health today.

 Eye Exams for Seniors